ViniGouveia/SimpleCRUD/README.md

-Just a study project with the basic database operations (CRUD) using Firebase Realtime Database and Jetpack Compose for UI.
+This is a study project with the basic database operations (CRUD) using Firebase Realtime Database and Jetpack Compose for UI.
+I tried not to worry with application structure, architecture or some pattern, the main goal with this project is to understand how to implement and use Firebase Realtime Database.